tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 I'm pretty sure I used those prefixes correctly.

 **What would success look like?** Guess what the most represented country at this TI is?
 It's not China.
 It's not Philippines.
 It's Peru with 13 players (tied with Russia).
+Last TI had two South American teams, Thunder Predator and SG esports, being eliminated in group stage.
+This year, *four* teams will be eliminated for groups.
+Making it to Suntec for playoffs would be a feat, but making it to the Singapore Indoor Stadium for top 4 would be new ground for SA.

 **What to spam in Twitch chat when bc are winning?** I think at one point SA was trying to move on from it, but it's just too good of a battle cry to abandon: `GAAAAAAAAAAAAAAAAA`